Gene Franchini New Mexico High School Mock Trial Competition

-Teams are made up of three witnesses and three attorneys (you may have as many as twelve students on a team, but only six may compete in any given round) on each side (prosecution/plaintiff and defense) of the case.
+Teams are made up of three witnesses, three attorneys and a timekeeper (you may have as many as fourteen students on a team, but only seven may compete in any given round) on each side (prosecution/plaintiff and defense) of the case.
 Working with their mentors, the students use a problem provided by CCV—a statement of the facts, witness depositions, legal authorities and rules—to prepare opening statements, direct and cross-examinations and closing arguments.
 The cases are presented before judges and panels of “jurors,” where the teams are judged on their demonstrated knowledge and presentation skills, rather than on the legal merits of the issue at hand.

 Mock trial has proven to be an effective and popular part of a comprehensive, law-focused program designed to provide young people with an operational understanding of the law, legal issues and the judicial process.
 Part of the appeal of a mock trial is the fun involved in preparing for, and participating in, a trial.
 Mock trials are exciting, but more importantly, they provide invaluable learning experiences.